lukakosanovicc/FocusPro/README.md

 - The tasks are intentionally stored in text files rather than binary, for easier manipulation outside of the application (sacrifising some speed for ease of use)

 ## 👉 Accessing the files
-- tasks.txt is accessed within the application, but can also be found in `Documents > FocusPro` on Windows, and on MacOS:
+- tasks.txt is accessed within the application, but both files can also be found in `Documents > FocusPro` on Windows, and on MacOS:
 ```bash
 cd Applications
 ```